civicrm/civicrm-sysadmin-guide/docs/install/drupal7.md

 ## Trouble-shooting Resources {:#troubleshooting}

-Review the [Troubleshooting](/troubleshooting.md) page for help with problems you may encounter during the installation.
+* Review the [Troubleshooting](/troubleshooting.md) page for help with problems you may encounter during the installation.

-You can often find solutions to your issue by searching the [installation support section of the community forum](http://forum.civicrm.org/index.php/board,6.0.html) OR the [community mailing list archives](http://www.nabble.com/CiviCRM-Community-Mailing-List-Archives-f15986.html), and you can check out the Installation section of our FAQs.

-If you don't find an answer to your problem in those places, the next step is to [post a support request on the forum](http://forum.civicrm.org/index.php/board,6.0.html).

-To check compatibility with other Drupal modules see: [Drupal modules incompatible with CiviCRM](/integration/drupal/incompatibilities.md)
+* To check compatibility with other Drupal modules see: [Drupal modules incompatible with CiviCRM](/integration/drupal/incompatibilities.md)